equidistantLexicographer/YAP1947/8-TABLE OF CONTENTS.md

 	&emsp; &emsp; List of our affixatives<br>
 	&emsp; &emsp; The quantity of the forms

-TIT.
+CHAP.
 XI.
 MEANING OF THE AFFIXATIVES<br>
 	&emsp; &emsp; Methods in the comprehension of their meaning<br>
 	&emsp; &emsp; The Perfects<br>
 		&emsp; &emsp; &emsp; &emsp; “ma-” and “na-”<br>